 Cours Julien

-The Cours Julien area is Marseille’s bohemian quarter, known for its vibrant street art, quirky shops, and lively nightlife.
 During the day, explore various shops selling everything from vintage clothes to handmade jewellery.
-In the evening, relax at a table outside the bars watching the world go by, or enjoy live music at one of the many bars or restaurants.
+In the evening, it’s famous for it’s nightlife and you can relax at a table outside the bars or listen to live music.

 Why go?
 Street art, nightlife, shopping.